oxyplugins/oxyextras/readme.txt

 * A few other general code polishes.

 = 1.0.8 ( June 10, 2020 ) =
-* [Adjacent Posts] Fixed an issue with next post showing even if empty.
+* [Adjacent Posts] Fixed an issue with the next post showing even if empty.

 = 1.0.7 ( June 09, 2020 ) =
 * [Fluent Form] Added a check to ensure that there will be no errors if Fluent Forms is not active.